Trend trading is one of the hottest strategies in the current investing world.

 However, trend trading is not as simple as just buying when a stock is rising and selling when it is falling.
 Trend trading relies on key technical indicators to gauge the strength, persistence and likely continuation of any trend that an investor intends to trade on.

-Out of the entire technical analysis toolkit, these are the top 4 indicators for trend trading that are essential to success.
+Out of the entire technical analysis toolkit, these are the top 4 indicators are our favorites for trend trading.

 Traders use moving averages to identify trends, points of resistance and crossovers between different moving average lines, among many other techniques.